Belarus Olympic Athlete Stops Over In Vienna Before Poland Refuge - UrduPoint

 But her trouble in Tokyo came after she posted on her Instagram, criticising her coaches for entering her into a race without informing her first.

-Her husband has fled to Ukraine and on Wednesday the Polish government said he had also been given a humanitarian visa.
+Her husband Arseny Zdanevich has fled to Ukraine and on Wednesday the Polish government said he had also been given a humanitarian visa.

 The pair are expected to meet up in Poland, a staunch critic of Lukashenko's regime and home to a growing number of dissidents.

+"I have successfully received a visa and am very grateful to the Polish ambassador for helping me so quickly," Zdanevich told AFP, but declined to say when he would travel to Poland.

-Polish Prime Minister Mateusz Morawiecki said Tuesday he had spoken to the "courageous" Tsimanouskaya, who is "currently well taken care of and safe".
+Polish Prime Minister Mateusz Morawiecki said Tuesday he had spoken to the "courageous" Tsimanouskaya.

 "I assured her that she can count on the support and solidarity of Poland," he wrote on Facebook.